Mount Pleasant leaders respond to viral video of man wrestling coyote to save dog

 MOUNT PLEASANT, S.C.
-(WCBD)- News 2 first brought you the story about a Mount Pleasant man, Timothy Snipe, saving his chihuahua, Roxie, from a coyote.
+(WCBD) – Residents in one Mount Pleasant neighborhood are sharing concerns after learning about at least two recent coyote attacks.

-That story has since gone viral and now the Town of Mount Pleasant is responding to the incident after the man’s neighbors say coyotes approaching their homes have been a continual problem.
+Over the weekend, News 2 heard from a man, Timothy Snipe, who saved his chihuahua, Roxie, from a coyote attack outside his home while still in his bathrobe.
+The story has since gone viral.

-The video is getting a lot of attention on social media, and especially raising the eyebrows of Mount Pleasant leaders like Mayor Will Haynie.
+Now, the Town of Mount Pleasant is responding to the incident after Snipe’s neighbors say the animals are approaching their homes and continue to be a problem for the community.

-Haynie said, “This could’ve been much worse and I’m glad Timothy is ok.”
+“This could have been much worse and I’m glad Timothy is okay,” said Mount Pleasant Mayor Will Haynie.

-Haynie says Mount Pleasant loves its wildlife, but the safety of residents and pets is their top priority.
+While Mayor Haynie said he loves wildlife, he knows the safety of residents and their pets is a top priority for the town.

-One neighbor who lives next to Snipe says they’ve had several encounters with coyotes in the past, “We hear them every night when we come back, especially when there’s sirens.
-They sound like monkeys.”
+One neighbor who lives next to Snipe says they’ve had several encounters with coyotes in the past.
+“We hear them every night when we come back, especially when there’s sirens.
+They sound like monkeys,” the neighbor said.

-He says since Snipe had that experience, he’s been way more vigilant about protecting his dog, “Keeping him on a leash and stuff like that and trying not to keep so many scraps of food out.”
+He says since Snipe had that experience, he’s been way more vigilant about protecting his dog, “Keeping him on a leash and stuff like that and trying not to keep so many scraps of food out,” he added.

-News 2 asked Haynie if he thinks the coyote population in Mount Pleasant is too high.
+When asked, Mayor Haynie said he believes the coyote population in Mount Pleasant is too high.

 “There are a lot of sightings and you see a lot of that on social media, but attacks or experiences like this do seem to be rare,” Haynie said.